bright-dev/bright/doc/source/runtime.rst

 The main purpose of char is to calculate neutron cross-sections for various reactor situations.
 This determines whether every isotope in the isotopic tracking list is available in serpent or not.
 If it is, then serpent is used to generate cross sections of the reaction types specified.
-If the isotope is not available in the serepent library, then the physical models are used along with a high-resolution flux (calculated by serpent) to generate the cross-sections.
+If the isotope is not available in the serpent library, then the physical models are used along with a high-resolution flux (calculated by serpent) to generate the cross-sections.

 This run mode requires that the burnup calculation be run as well.